localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 ### Cloud Pods launchpad

-We have released the Cloud Pods launchpad, a simple application to to share and inject cloud pods directly from your repositories or via a URL.
+We have released the Cloud Pods launchpad, a simple application to share and inject cloud pods directly from your repositories or via a URL.
 Simply include the official LocalStack launchpad badge, which you can get from our [badge generator](https://app.localstack.cloud/launchpad), in your READMEs.

 <div class='d-flex justify-content-center'>